KPop3-Daemon-Hunters/ebpf-for-dfir-ext/docs/extension.md

 # eBPF for DFIR Extension Guide

-This document serves as a guide for extending the functionality of `ebpf-for-dfir`.
+This document serves as a guide for extending the functionality of `eBPF-for-DFIR`.
 Follow these instructions to add new features or modify existing ones.

 ## 1. How to Extend Functionality

 ### 1.1 Adding a New eBPF Event
-1. Check the available eBPF hooks provided by `ebpf-for-windows`.
+1. Check the available eBPF hooks provided by `eBPF-for-DFIR`.
 2. Develop an appropriate eBPF program to capture the desired event.
-3. Integrate the eBPF program with the data collection engine of `ebpf-for-dfir`.
+3. Integrate the eBPF program with the data collection engine of `eBPF-for-DFIR`.
 4. Structure and transform the captured data to make it suitable for analysis.

 ### 1.2 Using eBPF Extension Templates